antmicro/topwrap/docs/source/examples.md

 It is also visible in the description file (`project.yaml`).

 :::{tip}
-You can find the constant node blueprint in the Nodes browser within the `Metanode` section.
+You can find the constant node blueprint in the nodes browser within the `Metanode` section.
 :::

 ### Usage

-**Switch to the subdirectory with the example**
+Switch to the subdirectory with the example:

 ```bash
 cd examples/constant
 ```

-**Generate the HDL source**
+Generate the HDL source:

 ```bash
 make generate